Lubdu: Location

-Records
+History

+Late Bronze Age

 Lubdu was mentioned in the middle of the 15th century BCE in a text on a clay tablet in Hurrian by Itḫi-Tešup, the king of Arrapḫa, where he appeals to a god called Ištar Lu-ub-tu-ḫi.
 In Hurrian culture, gods were frequently given epithets of the cities their main temples were in.
 The inscription is a testament to the importance of early Lubdu, which can be considered a cultic center during that time.
 Arrapḫa was a vassal kingdom of the Hurrian kingdom Mitanni, which also had chariots stationed in Lubdu.

 Later, the Mitanni rule in the area was being challenged by the Babylonians.
 At some point, Lubdu was taken by the Kassite kingdom of Babylonia, possibly under Burna-Buriaš II during the middle of the 14th century BCE, who waged a successful war against the Mitanni in this area.
 It then was located at the north-eastern fringes of the Babylonian zone of control and witnessed an influx of Hurrian servile workers.

 During the reign of the Assyrian king Adad-nīrārī I (1307–1275), he destroyed the area of Lubdu in his war against the Babylonian king Nazi-maruttaš.
 In 911 or 910 BCE, the Assyrian king Adad-nīrārī II conquered the city of Lubdu and Arrapḫa, after defeating the Babylonian king Šamaš-mudammiq.
 Having captured these cities, which were described as fortresses of Babylonia at that time, he had secured important bridgeheads for further operations in the west and the south.

 In 648 BCE, Lubdu is mentioned in a record of the Assyrian king Ashurbanipal.
 There it is written, that Antarii̯a, a chieftain of Lubdu, had marched out at night to attack the Assyrian cities Ubbumme and Kullimmeri.
 However, his forces were defeated and his head reportedly brought to Ashurbanipal in Nineveh.
 The historian A.C.
 Piepkorn identified Antarii̯a not as an independent chieftain but a governor of Urartu.
 The Assyriologist Ignace Gelb added that the name of Antarii̯a is likely of Hurrian origin.